 If mom isn’t happy and peaceful, don’t expect your kids to be happy and peaceful.
 Happiness is contagious and so is a bad mood.
 If my morning doesn’t get off to a good start, it seems the whole day turns out to be a challenge.

 The homeschool morning routine that you implement, should factor in your ideal desires for your family.
 I desire to share God’s Word with my children, so our homeschool morning routine includes a devotional time during breakfast.
 This makes me happy and I feel like I have accomplished something first thing in the morning.
-We are currently reading Creation Thru Ancient Egypt found here to combine our history and Bible time.

 We have a homeschool morning routine checklist that is posted so everyone knows exactly what is expected to occur each morning before school starts.
 This eliminates bickering among the children on who does what chores.
 This also ensures that personal hygiene is taking place!!